 The Main Menu contains all of the menu commands.
 For an explanation of each menu and its relative commands, refer to the online help.

 File Edit View Program Tools Setup 3D Image Window Help

-The table below summarizes all options listed in the main menu.
+This table summarizes all options listed in the main menu.